Jeunese/jeunese.github.io/docs/ux-writing.md

 - Differentiate from unlinked text using colour.
 - Use text links as part of a sentence or phrase.
 - Don't use text links in place of buttons.
-- If fewer than 3 words, consider using a button, especially if it starts a new task or it is a secondary action.
+- If fewer than 3 words, consider using a button, especially if it starts a new task or it's a secondary action.
 - Use text links to increase SEO on the page.
-- If part of a sentence use second person langauge.
+- If part of a sentence, use second person language.
 - Avoid text links that don't convey a function or meaning, such as "click here".

 For accessibility:
-- Text links should standalone and communicate meaning without added words
+- Text links should standalone and communicate meaning without added words.
 - Users should be able to tell what the text link is about without reading the surrounding words.
 - Text links should be written in direct, specific language.

 ### Watermark (hint) text

-Watermark text, also known as hint, prompt, or placeholder text, is a included in text fields and boxes to help the user understand what to enter by way of example.
-Not all empty fields require hint text.
-Hint text is useful for communicating examples:
+Watermark text, also known as hint, prompt, or placeholder text, is text included in text fields and boxes to help the user understand what to enter by way of example.
+Not all empty fields require watermark text.
+Watermark text is useful for communicating:
+- Examples.
 - Syntax, such as for an email address.
 - Brief instructions, for example, "Choose a device".
 - Validation rules, such as password requirements.

-Guidelines for watermark text includes:
+Guidelines for watermark text include:
-- Don't use end punctuation or ellipses.
 - Consider alternatives, like placing hint text outside the empty field or as hover text so that it persists when the user starts typing.
 - Use sentence case.